unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-ResponsiveShell.md

         </muxc:NavigationView>
     </Grid>
     ```
     It's important to make each element that represents a sector of app content have it's `Visibility` explicitly set to `Collapsed`.
-Uno Extensions will handle toggling it back to `Visible` when necessary.
+Uno.Extensions will handle toggling it back to `Visible` when necessary.

 **Built for complex layout scenarios:**
-While the WinUI `NavigationView` control by itself is a good choice for a responsive shell layout because of its adaptability to different screen sizes and breakpoints, this guide will demonstrate Uno Extensions navigation features using the `TabBar` control together with it.
+While the WinUI `NavigationView` control by itself is a good choice for a responsive shell layout because of its adaptability to different screen sizes and breakpoints, this guide will demonstrate Uno.Extensions navigation features using the `TabBar` control together with it.

 ### 3. Complementing the NavigationView with a TabBar
 * Add a `TabBar` to the `NavigationView` content area: